icastell/personal_site/articles/listview_loading_footer.md

 ### Add a loading footer in ListView

-This is a template to inclue a loading footer in a ListView inside a Fragment.
+This is a template to include a loading footer in a ListView inside a Fragment.

 First, create a layout with the loading view: